Available with Spatial Analyst license.

 The aggregation method uses a specified statistical aggregation method within a neighborhood to derive values in the output raster at the different resolution.
 This method is used by the Aggregate and Block Statistics tools.

 - Aggregate—This tool works by aggregating the individual values of a group of cells and producing a single, coarser resolution cell of that value.
-The types of statistics available to aggregate the input values are Sum, Min, Max, Mean, and Median.
+The types of statistics available to aggregate the input values are maximum, mean, median, and minimum, and sum.